Depart DTW for CDG

 In the tiny hamlet of Angoville au Plain, we’ll go inside the 11 th century church, which served as an aid station where two medics from the 501st Parachute Infantry, Robert Wright and Kenneth Moore, treated over 80 wounded from both sides plus one Norman child.
 Blood stains of the wounded soldiers are still visible on the pews.
 Dinner with the group at the hotel.

 The day will begin with a visit to Vierville sur Mere and the Western sector of Omaha Beach.
 We’ll continue to the Normandy American Cemetery to honor our soldiers who made the ultimate sacrifice in the fight to liberate Western Europe.
 The group will visit specific gravesites and learn about the lives of several of these soldiers.
-There will be time to descend to walk along the Easy Red sector of Omaha Beach, where elements of the 1st Infantry Division came ashore on D-Day.
-The tour provides lunch at the Big Red One Museum.

 Departing from Normandy, our travels will lead us northeast toward Belgium and Holland.
 Stops will be made periodically to stretch our legs.
 Driving time from Colleville-sur-mere to Eindhoven is 6 hours, 15 minutes/ 639 km.

 We arrive at our hotel in Eindhoven, the Netherlands.
-Dinner with the group.
+Holiday Inn Express (left)

 The day will begin with a leisurely walking tour of the city of Eindhoven, stopping at locations where the 101st Airborne entered the city and liberated it on September 18, 1944, including several bridgeheads the 101 st Airborne were tasked to seize.